 - Responding to the variety of learning styles

-Provision will be made to meet the individual requirements of children with any additional needs, to enable them to make progress in Literacy and achieve their full potential, e.g. through specific targets as part of an Individual Support Plan.
+Supporting all our Children’s Needs Provision will be made to meet the individual requirements of children with any additional needs, to enable them to make progress in Literacy and achieve their full potential, e.g. through specific targets as part of an Individual Support Plan.

-Enrichment activities to deepen the love for reading for those children who are more confident in linking sounds to letters and who are at the early stages of reading.
+Enrichment activities To deepen the love for reading for those children who are more confident in linking sounds to letters and who are at the early stages of reading.
 We challenge their learning through the introduction of more appropriate learning opportunities, both indoors and outdoors.

 REVIEW